-Directors – James Algar, Samuel Armstrong, Ford Beebe, Norman Ferguson, Jim Handley, T. Hee, Wilfred Jackson, Hamilton Luske, Bill Roberts & Paul Scatterfield, Screenplay – Joe Grant & Dick Heumer, Producer – Walt Disney, Music Supervisor – Edward H. Plumb.
+Directors – James Algar, Samuel Armstrong, Norman Ferguson, Jim Handley, T. Hee, Wilfred Jackson, Hamilton Luske, Bill Roberts & Paul Scatterfield, Screenplay – Joe Grant & Dick Heumer, Producer – Walt Disney, Music Supervisor – Edward H. Plumb.
 Production Company – Disney.

 Deems Taylor (Himself), Leopold Stokowski (Himself)